overturetool/overturetool.github.io/_netmeetings/Net-Meeting-128.md

 * Added coverage.
 Need to move from private repository to Overture and establish a rolling release process (this can be done by the new intern as well).
 * Some small fixes added as a result of using the tool to work on the FMI static/dynamic models.
+* VDMJ updates for @VDMFunction and @VDMOperation (Java annotations for native Java methods implementing VDM functions or operations)

 ##  Release Planning